humansconf/humansconf.org/index.md

 The conference will be organized as an [Open Space](/format), so every participant is a speaker and there’s no distinction between speakers and listeners.

 We're a [family][family] and [child-friendly][childcare] event and aim to be as [accessible][accessibility] and inclusive as possible

-### Date

-#humansconf will start in the late afternoon of Thursday 21-May-2020 and last until late afternoon of Saturday 23-May-2020.
-Take a look at our [schedule][schedule], where we listed some more details on the "when".

 ## Get notified